taurusilver7/pokedex/README.md

 Get initialPokemon data & a random 20 Pokemon data for the search page, with useEffect & redux hooks.

-Create extraReducers() to perform the action after the request fulfilment status.
+Create extraReducers() to update the state values with the action payload after the request fulfilment status.

+Create a Pokemon card component to render the search results or random pokemon results in the search page.

 ## Learn More